Gradient Boosted Mixed Models: Flexible Estimation of Mean and Variance Components for Clustered Data: Applications

 \subsection{Modeling Wage Dynamics in the Panel Study of Income Dynamics (PSID)}

 The Panel Study of Income Dynamics (PSID) is a long-running U.S. household survey that tracks individuals’ income, employment, and demographics over time.
-Its repeated measurements create a natural clustered structure, with observations nested within individuals, making it a benchmark dataset for mixed-effects modeling.
-This case study applies GBMixed to the PSID data with preprocessing and model details described in Appendix~D.
+We use the \texttt{PSID7682} dataset from the \texttt{AER} package, which contains annual observations for U.S. individuals from 1976 to 1982 \citep{cornwell1988}.
+Each of the 595 individuals was observed in all seven years, yielding a balanced longitudinal dataset comprising a total of 4,165 observations.

-We model the log of wage as a function of education, experience, occupation, industry, gender, union status, and regional indicators, capturing the main determinants of earnings.
+We split the data into a training period (1976–1980) and a test period (1981–1982), yielding 2,975 and 1,190 observations, respectively.
+We model the log of wage as a function of $p = 11$ covariates including education, experience, occupation, industry, gender, union status, marital status, race/ethnicity, and regional indicators.
+For models that include random effects, the cluster-level covariates $\tilde{\boldsymbol{x}}_i$ are constructed using the mean/mode approach described in Section~\ref{sec:model}.
 Two groups of models are considered: the first uses the standard covariates as recorded in the raw data, while the second incorporates a decomposition of experience, informed by the diagnostic findings from the first stage.
+All machine learning comparators were tuned using the same 4-fold cross-validation as in Sections~\ref{sec:methods} and~\ref{sec:PBC}; see Appendix~\ref{app:PSID} for further details.

-We begin by fitting models using the untransformed covariates.
-Ordinary least squares establishes a linear benchmark, followed by nonparametric ensemble methods, Random Forest and XGBoost, which model nonlinear effects but do not account for repeated observations within individuals.
-These non-clustered models achieve moderate predictive accuracy, with test MSEs on the log-wage scale of 0.1386 and 0.1517, respectively (Table~\ref{tab:psid-summary}).
+We begin by fitting models using the standard covariates.
+Ordinary least squares establishes a linear benchmark, followed by nonparametric ensemble methods, Random Forest and XGBoost, which model nonlinear effects but do not account for repeated observations within individuals (Table~\ref{tab:psid-summary}).
+Our analysis involves two stages: we first use the standard covariates to detect heterogeneity in the random-intercept variance, then using this finding we motivate a decomposition of the experience features that is implemented in a second set of models.

-To account for the within-subject correlation, we next apply a linear mixed-effects model with random intercepts for individuals, representing differences in baseline wage levels.
-The model fits the data exceptionally well.
-Its large estimated within-subject correlation (0.516) confirms that a substantial portion of wage variation arises from stable individual effects, reducing the test MSE from 0.5809 (fixed effects only) to 0.0395 when including random effects (BLUPs).
+To account for the within-subject correlation, we next apply a parametric LMM with random intercepts for individuals, representing differences in baseline wage levels.
+The estimated within-subject correlation (0.516) indicates that a substantial proportion of wage variation is attributable to stable individual effects.
+Incorporating random effects substantially improves predictive performance: the test MSE decreases from 0.581 for a fixed-effects-only prediction to 0.040 when using individual-specific predictions based on BLUPs.